tmrudick/hive-scale/README.md

 hive-scale
 ==========

-My attempt at building a somewhat reliable and internet connected bee hive scale for less than $80.
+My attempt at building an internet connected beehive for around $80.